danielsada/100daysofalgorithms/README.md

 Day 74:
 - [x] Finished Syntax highliting, got into a roadblock but learned what I wanted to learn.

+Day 75:
+- [x] Worked on FordFulkerson algorithm for Max-Flow and Capacity (Max Flow, Min Cut)

+Day 76:
+- [x]  Worked on a flow network implementation for implementing the FordFulkerson algorithm.

+Day 77:
+- [x] Experimented a bit with CORS headers, kept working on the Ford-Fulkerson Algorithm

+Day 78:
+- [x] Micro service deployment architectures,
+- [x] I'm trying to enable CORS between all of them.
+Hell raised.
+I know CORS is for security, but DAMN.

+Day 79:
+- [x] Worked on a phong shader & a yaw and pitch camera based on Euler angles using quaternions. (private repo)

+Day 80:
+- [x] Cleaned up project, pausing for internship.

 Things to implement when finished researching regular algorithms (due to the time they take)
  - [ ] Ford Fulkerson